Why Make Your Own Nut Butter?

 Nuts contain plenty of good nutrition, but they also contain anti-nutrition in the forms of phytic acid and enzyme inhibitors which make the nuts difficult to digest and block the absorption of minerals.
 Phytic acid and enzyme inhibitors can be neutralized by first soaking and then drying nuts before eating them or using them to make butters or flours.
 Unfortunately even organic nut butters – regardless of whether they are roasted or raw – are typically not soaked and dried before they are made into butter.

-If you want to save time, you can find properly prepared nuts on my resource page (and even buy the nut butters there too!), or you can easily do this all yourself.
+If you want to save time, you can find properly prepared nuts to purchase…or you can easily do this all yourself.
 Luckily, the process is simple, requires only a bit of hands on time, and just takes a bit of planning ahead.

 How to Properly Prepare Nuts